Batman and Robin (comic book): Style and tone

 In an interview with IGN before the release of the first issue, Morrison detailed that the tone of the series would be a "reverse" of the normal dynamic between Batman and Robin, with, "a more light-hearted and spontaneous Batman and a scowling, bad ass Robin".
 Morrison also divulged that this is a continuation of their previous work on the Batman character, although this is a different title than what they wrote previously: "This is the next book in what will be a 5-volume series beginning [with] Batman and Son, but it can be read on its own too.
 Batman and Robin welcomes new readers!"
 Morrison also said that even though the series deals with familiar identities, the series features all new villains and situations, but also revealed that some villains were glimpsed in Batman #666.

 When asked if the series would deal with the new Batman being unable to fill Bruce Wayne's proverbial shoes, Morrison answered: "When I started out I had that in mind, and I thought we'd finally prove that nobody else could be Batman.
 But I do believe certain aspects of RIP were about how nobody but this guy could be Batman.
 I think with this, it's fun to start by seeing what happens when someone else tries.
 Sometimes it goes wrong, and sometimes it goes really well.
 Some of the things these guys do are things that Bruce Wayne would never have thought to do".

-In regards to using Frank Quitely as the opening artist, Morrison described the difference between this particular collaboration with previous ones, specifically on JLA Earth-2 and All-Star Superman.
-For instance, Morrison asked Quitely to choreograph the flow of the action in his own way, rather than through Morrison's normally heavily detailed scripts.
+Morrison has cited the "bizarre, psychedelic feel" of the 1960s Batman TV series and the "bad dreamlike feeling of a Marilyn Manson video in the '90s, or (...)
+Chris Cunningham's video for 'Windowlicker'", as well as David Lynch, Twin Peaks, and Crank: High Voltage as influences on the series.
+Morrison also described the series as "psychedelic noir."